I. General Questions About a Pituitary Tumor or Pituitary

 continued excessive growth hormone production.

 Pegvisomant (Somavert): Does not cause tumor shrinkage.
-This medication
+This

-cause reduction in tumor size.
+does not cause reduction in tumor size.

 9. What is the cost of medical treatments?
 Please note: the costs of